tytydraco/yessleep/out/If_You_Find_a_Door_in_Your_House_That_Shouldnt_Be_There_Dont_Open_It.md

 A sharp, searing pain shot through my shoulder as its claws tore into me, the heat behind the door unbearable now.
 Blood ran down my arm, soaking my shirt.

 “GO BACK TO HELL, YOU FUCKER!”
 Elara screamed, throwing herself against the door to help me.
-It became a brutal struggle, one side pulling, the other pushing, a horrific tug-of-war for control.
+It became a brutal struggle, each side pushing in a horrific tug-of-war for control.

 The thing clawed at me again, deeper this time, and I screamed, a mix of pain, fear, and raw desperation.
 Its guttural, animalistic wails echoed through the door, and then, suddenly, the resistance stopped.